louMoxy/project-nightingale/content/publications.md

 [[page_sections]]
 alignment = "left"
 block = "one-column-1"
 content = "We are yet to publish a full manuscript utilising the Project Nightingale data.
 However, thanks to our participants, we now have a unique, granular, comprehensive ~2-year dataset which is currently being analysed for research purposes. <br><br>2 manuscripts are currently in preparation, with an additional manuscript at the submission stage.
-Any updates will be immediately published to this page, or via our research assistant Rosie's twitter (@RosieBarnett95)!
-We hope to have more updates for you soon :) " has_padding = true headerColor = "#BD10E0" headline = "Manuscripts"
+Any updates will be immediately published to this page, and via our research assistant Rosie's twitter (@RosieBarnett95)!
+We hope to have more updates for you soon :)" has_padding = true headerColor = "#BD10E0" headline = "Manuscripts"